 Having positive movement experiences to help support demanding lifestyles does a great deal of good.
 It is more targeted to help you to recover from injuries.
 Sessions may focus on addressing your muscular imbalances or increasing the functionality of your movement patterns.

 What is the difference between clinical Pilates and Pilates

-It is more focussed for the individual to rehabilitate from injuries.
+It is more focused on individual rehabilitation from injuries.
 Sessions can be delivered using equipment or mat sessions.
-At Wellthy Clinic we deliver private Osteo led equipment Pilates to maximise benefits and optimise your recovery.
+At Wellthy Clinic, we deliver private Osteo-led equipment Pilates to maximise benefits and optimise your recovery.

-We hope this information has been useful.
-Hopefully you now feel like this could be the start of a special journey to not only feel better but to find better health.
-If you have any questions feel free to contact us otherwise feel free to book your first session online.
+We hope this information has been helpful.
+Hopefully, you now feel like this could be the start of an extraordinary journey to feel better and find better health.
+If you have any questions feel free to contact us; otherwise, feel free to book your first session online.
 More on the 5 stages of rehabilitation.

 Byrnes, K et al (2018) Is Pilates an effective rehabilitation tool?
 A systematic review Journal of Bodywork and movement therapies Vol 22 (1) pp.192-202.